 Default display template

-The default display template tab allows you view and modify the default layout of the page for your sessions in the app.
+The default display template tab allows you view and modify the default layout of the page for your sessions in the event.

 Globally, this page works in the same way as any page added to the workspace, with components and behaviors that you can add, remove, move around, and sometimes edit.